facebook/react/docs/docs/jsx-in-depth.md

 }
 ```

-To fix this, we will assign type to a capitalized variable:
+To fix this, we will assign the type to a capitalized variable first:

 ```js{9-11}
 import React from 'react';